 In a dizzying list of priorities, what should you keep near the top of your list when buying a home in a big city?
 An extra bedroom?
 Nope.
 A south-facing garden?
 Er, no...
 A kitchen to die for?
 Not at all.
-Discover what real experts look out for when they're house-hunting – and add them to your list so you don't put in an offer that you live to regret.
+Discover what real experts look out for when they're leaving renting behind for house-hunting – and add them to your list so you don't put in an offer that you live to regret.

 1. Good travel links (but not too good)?